Facebook dithered in curbing divisive user content in India

 Again, it was noted that the platform didn’t have enough local language fact-checkers, which meant a lot of content went unverified.

-Alongside misinformation, the leaked documents reveal another problem dogging Facebook in India: anti-Muslim propaganda, especially by Hindu-hardline groups.
+Alongside misinformation, the leaked documents reveal another problem plaguing Facebook in India: anti-Muslim propaganda, especially by Hindu-hardline groups.

 India is Facebook’s largest market with over 340 million users — nearly 400 million Indians also use the company’s messaging service WhatsApp.
 But both have been accused of being vehicles to spread hate speech and fake news against minorities.